How to calculate your cost of processing

 Sometimes organisations understand their cost of processing to be simply their annual spend on accounts payable salaries and wages, divided by the total number of invoices they process per year.
 By this metric alone, an organisation might look like it’s doing well and has no need for process automation.

-However, to get a more accurate idea of your firm’s cost to process, it’s important to look at the cost of salaries and wages fully burdened.
+However, to get a more accurate idea of your organisation’s cost to process, it’s important to look at the cost of salaries and wages fully burdened.
 This means factoring in the additional labour costs per employee that include:

 • Superannuation payments